Le Marche Umbria And Le Marche, Italy Travel Guide

 Boutique hotels in historic centers or seaside resorts.

-Agriturismi in the countryside or near national parks provide access to outdoor activities.
+Agriturismi in rural areas or near national parks provide access to open-air activities.

 Focus on agriturismi that produce their own food.
 This provides direct connection to local culinary traditions.